swina/vue-here-map/README.md

 4. Create a .env to set the APIKEY

 In order to use the component you need a valid APIKEY from here.com.
 Create an .env file in the root of your project and add the following line.

-This way your APIKEY will be never exposed in the client.
+***We suggest to create a domain whitelist from your account settings in order to use your APIKEY only from those domains***

 ```
 VUE_APP_HERE_APIKEY=your_here_api_key